danihek/walled/README.md

 # Walled
-Simple python script to access and download wallpapers from wallhaven.cc using wallhaven API
+Python script to access and download wallpapers from wallhaven.cc using wallhaven API

 # Configuration
 1. Edit walled.py and add your api key from wallhaven site